John Constantine: DC Rebirth

 In the past, it is shown that the djinn have tried to hide away the secret of their existence from humans.
 One djinn, named Marid, was stopped by his brother when he tried to prevent the assassination of Archduke Franz Ferdinand, which triggered World War I. In South London, present day, John Constantine is staying in Chas's house when he is contacted by Swamp Thing.
-Abigail Arcane, the Avatar of the Rot and the Swamp Thing's lover, is missing.
-John enlists Mercury's help, who is eager to help the Swamp Thing despite disliking John.
+Abigail Arcane, the Avatar of the Rot and Swamp Thing's lover, is missing.
+John enlists Mercury's help, who is eager to help Swamp Thing despite disliking John.
 Meanwhile, in Paris, Marid resurfaces and attacks his brother.

 John tells Chas which horse to bet on and makes the cabbie drive him to the Tate Club.
 Clarice Sackville offers him a deal with "someone", but John flatly refuses.
 That "someone" turns out to be Marid, who is shown working with Clarice, with Constantine seeming to be an obstacle to their plans.
 John is tracked down by two djinn but manages to escape to the London Underground.
-He meets Map, who behaves oddly and warns John of an upcoming danger in town: the djinn, and that Clarice actually wants John to stop the djinn from finding the Swamp Thing.
+He meets Map, who behaves oddly and warns John of an upcoming danger in town: the djinn, and that Clarice actually wants John to stop the djinn from finding Swamp Thing.
 John returns home only to find Chas tied up and gagged by a gang of white supremacists, who have managed to deduce that Chas's winning bet was due to John, and force the con man to tell them how to win bets.
 While John is "doing magick", Marid and his djinns arrive and kill off the gang, and John and Chas manage to escape.

-Mercury and the Swamp Thing travel in the Rot to find Abigail Arcane.
-Mercury jumps into a "wormhole" while the Swamp Thing stays behind and battles the forces of the Rot.
-Mercury returns and rescues the Swamp Thing.
+Mercury and Swamp Thing travel in the Rot to find Abigail Arcane.
+Mercury jumps into a "wormhole" while Swamp Thing stays behind and battles the forces of the Rot.
+Mercury returns and rescues Swamp Thing.
 When asked what she found, Constantine arrives and answers "djinn".